 That was a huge step and a turning point.
 I was beginning to understand that living in my body with what is would be my path to healing.

-I’d been afraid if I faced it, it would be overwhelming.
+I’d been afraid that if I faced it, it would be overwhelming.
 It wasn’t.
 In my 20 minutes of silent stillness, I realized that there was so much more to me than this pain.
 There were layers of awareness to explore.
 There was spaciousness.
-The pain was still present, but it had lost some of its intensity and could move to the background of awareness instead of staying at the front through my constant resistance to it.
+The pain was still present, but it had lost some of its intensity and could move to the background of awareness instead of staying at the front because of my constant resistance to it.
 I truly began to meet myself that day.
 I started meditating, irregularly.

 In the years between 2006 and 2009, I learned about my food sensitivities and changed my diet, eliminating gluten and feeling well for the first time since childhood.